Success Story: Learning From Failure

 Be comfortable with letting go of ideas

-Apart from volume of testing, another crucial component to having success in business is knowing when to pivot to a new thing.
+Apart from the volume of testing, another crucial component to having success in business is knowing when to pivot to a new thing.

-A very common mistake that a lot of people make in business is when a concept or an idea isn’t working out that they just desperately grasp to that idea, and they get married to it.
-Months and even years can go by where they are just still trying to make this thing work that never really even showed promise, to begin with.
+A very common mistake that I’ve seen a lot of people make in business is when a concept or an idea isn’t working out that they just desperately grasp to that idea, praying that it will eventually pay off.

 A personal mistake

 I will provide you with a little background to my affiliate marketing story.